unclebearr/nextcloud-docker/readme.md

 # NEXTCLOUD, REDIS, MARIADB

-rename example.env to .env fill out the variables populate the .secrets directory files with credentials. avoid special characters like semicolon (;), single quote ('), double quote ("), and backslash (\), as well as whitespace characters such as space, tab, and newline, to mitigate potential syntax errors.
+rename example.env to .env fill out the variables.

+populate the .secrets directory files with credentials. avoid special characters like semicolon (;), single quote ('), double quote ("), and backslash (\), as well as whitespace characters such as space, tab, and newline, to mitigate potential syntax errors.

 ## database
 find root password from the "DB_ROOT_PASSWORD" file in .secrets directory.

 `docker exec -it nc-db mariadb -u root -p`

 `GRANT ALL PRIVILEGES ON your_database.* TO 'your_user'@'%';